Scoring in each category will be based on the overall quality of work submitted. Each image is judged on its own merit, not against other entries.

 Annual Awards

-The members’ top sixteen raw scores will be added together to determine the total annual scores for the year-end recognition.
+The members’ top twelve raw scores will be added together to determine the total annual scores for the year-end recognition.

 The members with the top six annual scores will receive recognition at the annual Awards and Holiday Party in December.